tcwangshiqi-columbia/Neurify/README.md

 ### Properties

-The ACAS Xu properties reported in the paper are defined in the Appendix A and in the file "properties".
-One can easily create own properties with following three steps: (1) creating new models in the same style as ones in folder "nnet", (2) adding new bounded input ranges in function load_inputs in file "nnet.c", and (3) adding check function of the property in function check_functions and check_functions1 in file "split.c".
+* The MNIST properties are defined as the classfier will not misclassify the given images bounded by L-1, L-2 and L-infinite.
+* The DAVE properties are defined as the classifier will predict correct steering angle (e.g., variance from original angle is less than 30 degree).
+* The ACAS Xu properties are reported and defined in ReluVal.
+One can find them in  Appendix A.

 ### ACAS Xu experiments